Saffron party biggest well-wisher of the Muslim community: RSS seeks minority community's votes for BJP in poll-bound states | www.lokmattimes.com

 As the Bharatiya Janata Party (BJP) ramped up its efforts ahead of the Assembly elections in five states, the Rashtriya Swayamsevak Sangh's (RSS) Muslim wing, Muslim Rashtriya Manch (MRM), is reaching out to Muslims voters in these states seeking votes for BJP, stating that the saffron party is the biggest well-wisher of the minority community.

 Speaking to ANI, the national convener of MRM, Shahid Sayeed said, "Around 400 diligent workers will work with BJP to reach out to Muslim voters.
 These workers will be headed by seven other different designated members.
-They all head various departments in different wings of RSS".
+They all head various departments in Muslim wing of RSS".

 "There will be public awareness programs on all the work done by the Yogi-Modi government.
 During a meeting today RSS leader Indresh Kumar has released a 'letter of an appeal' listing various schemes implemented by the BJP governments and states for the welfare of the Muslim community.
 The saffron party is the biggest well-wishers of Muslim community," said Sayeed.